How do you connect two independently-built AI platforms?

 The federation CLI

-# Full bidirectional sync
+sync z # full bidirectional sync

-What this buys us
+What this buys

 Zero coordination cost.
 We don’t need the peer to adopt our schema.
 We don’t need to adopt theirs.
 Each side writes one adapter and is done.
+The peer doesn’t even need to know we exist; if their state is at a public URL, we can pull from it without asking.

 The rule